River Thames: Thames Valley flood of 1947

 The 1947 Thames flood was overall the worst 20th-century flood of the River Thames, affecting much of the Thames Valley as well as elsewhere in England during the middle of March 1947 after a very severe winter.

 The floods were caused by 4.6 in of rainfall (including snow); the peak flow was 61.7 e9L of water per day and the damage cost a total of £12 million to repair.

 War damage to some of the locks made matters worse.

 Other significant Thames floods since 1947 have occurred in 1968, 1993, 1998, 2000, 2003, 2006 and 2014.

 Canvey Island flood of 1953

-On the night of 31 January, the North Sea flood of 1953 devastated the island, taking the lives of 58 islanders, and led to the temporary evacuation of the 13,000 residents.
+On the night of 31 January, the North Sea flood of 1953 devastated the island, taking the lives of 58 islanders and forcing the temporary evacuation of the 13,000 residents.
 Canvey is consequently protected by modern sea defences comprising 15 mi of concrete seawall.
 Many of the victims were in the holiday bungalows of the eastern Newlands estate and perished as the water reached ceiling level.
 The small village area of the island is approximately 2 foot above sea level and consequently escaped the effects of the flood.